marjoleinF/curtail/README.md

 #> risk        17
 ```

+Values NA indicate that curtailment is not yet possible for that item and decision.

 Optimizing test length and classification accuracy
 --------------------------------------------------

-We can further reduce test length by lowering the gamma values, that is, the thresholds for the probability that the classification decision of the stochastically curtailed version will match that of the full-length test.
-Note that lower gamma values will thus yield higher misclassification rates:
+We can further reduce test length by lowering the gamma values (the thresholds for the probability that the classification decision of the stochastically curtailed version will match that of the full-length test).
+Note however that lower gamma values will yield higher misclassification rates:

 ``` r
 tmp3 <- stochCurtail(itemscores[1:500, ], dataset.test = itemscores[501:1000,],